DrLex0/quake-frogbots/waypoint/README.md

    - Move to marker _y_.
 If you didn't disable CMM, the link will be made instantly.
 Otherwise you again need to `MOUSE2`.
    - Once a path has been added, Connect Mode disables itself, but marker _x_ remains set as static active marker.
 You can then either make another path from _x_ to a different marker by moving to it and again using `MOUSE2`; or you can deselect _x_ by pressing `TAB` or `G`.
    - Avoid making paths _towards_ spawn points or teleport destinations, use one-way mode to only go away from them, _because telefrag._
+   - Ensure every marker that can be reached in any way (even if only by being flung around by an explosion), has at least one outgoing path, otherwise the bot may get stuck on it.
    - If you added a path by mistake, you can remove it with _disconnect mode,_ see below.
 8. Connecting **teleporters** is like creating any one-way path, but with something extra.
    - You must connect each `trigger_teleport` to the `info_teleport_destination` it connects to.
 To do so easily, it is _essential_ to first enable both NOCLIP with `F2` and closest-marker mode with `F`.